 At present, the harbor channel has a reported mean low water depth of three feet from the launch ramp to the bay.
 Small to midsized boats usually have no problem launching here, although the channel gets pretty dicey in spots due to continued shoaling.
 In other words, it’s best to time your launching and hauling around the upper stages of the tide, just to be safe.

-The ramp and large parking lot make Pamet especially popular among fishermen, as it affords quick access to Cape Cod Bay, Stellwagen and the backside of Cape Cod.
+The ramp and large parking lot make Pamet especially popular among fishermen, as the harbor affords quick access to Cape Cod Bay, Stellwagen Bank, and the backside of Cape Cod.
 On the other hand, many visitors never venture beyond the jetties.
 Kayakers and nature-lovers can spend the day exploring the harbor’s tidal creeks and the Pamet River itself, which very nearly bisects the upper arm of the Cape as it flows from its source behind Ballston Beach.
 Note that the river becomes exceedingly shallow at low tide, so it’s best to launch a trip upriver on the incoming tide and return on the ebb.

 High tide or low, big boat or small: no matter how you choose to enjoy the harbor or what your reasons for visiting, Pamet never fails to impress—especially if you’re looking for a good place to ride out a storm.

 Pamet Harbor at a Glance